 Just because these are the months I would plan my visit to fall during, that doesn’t mean the other seasons are bad!
 Every time of year brings a different beauty to the “best wee city in the world”.

 ‘Mon the tourists!
 This is the season of endless tourists in the Scottish capital.
-The weather is normally beautiful and fairly warm (I say fairly as I am from Texas so the Scottish weather never feels “hot” to me).
+The weather is normally beautiful and fairly warm (I say fairly as I grew up in Texas so the Scottish weather never feels “hot” to me).
 If you visit during these months, be prepared to encounter large crowds pretty much anywhere you go.
 The biggest month for tourism in Edinburgh is August.
 August is when the city goes crazy.

 During the winter season (November through March) you will find the fewest tourists in Edinburgh.
 The castle can be toured without much worry of crowds and you will get a chance to see the city more as the residents do.
 Keep in mind that this time of year tends to be cold, very windy, and it rains almost every day.
 Even though Edinburgh typically does not get buried in snow, enough snow to cover the ground is a real possibility during the winter.
 Also, December and January have extremely short amounts of daylight with the sun not coming up until around 9:00 and setting close to 3:00.
 Don’t let these facts stop you from experiencing Edinburgh during the winter, just be aware that you will need to bring winter clothing and plan your days with the lack of daylight in mind.
 But come on, who wouldn’t want to see the Scottish capital lightly dusted with snow?